MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex2_Insider_Risk.md

 ## Task 1: Assign Insider Risk Management Role

-In this exercise, you will assign theInsider Risk Management role to Joni to grant access to perform insider risk tasks in the Microsoft Purview portal.
+In this exercise, you will assign the Insider Risk Management role to Joni to grant access to perform insider risk tasks in the Microsoft Purview portal.

 1. In Microsoft Edge, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as MOD Administrator, **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin’s password should be provided by your lab hosting provider.